asticode/go-astilectron-bundler/README.md

     $ astilectron-bundler -v -c <path to your configuration file>

+or if your working directory is your project directory and your bundler configuration has the proper name (`bundler.json`)

+    $ astilectron-bundler -v

 # Output

 For each environment you specify in your configuration file, **astilectron-bundler** will create a folder `<output path you specified in the configuration file>/<os>-<arch>` that will contain the proper files.